Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartdatacell/getrow/_index.md

 ---
 title: getRow
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartdatacell/getrow/
+url: /php-java/aspose.slides/chartdatacell/getrow/
 ---

-## getRow()  function
+## getRow()  method

  Returns the index of the row of worksheet in which the cell is located.
  Read-only  int.

-### Result
+### Returns
 int